Basal ganglia disease: Epilepsy

 The substantia nigra pars reticulata and its direct input structure, the subthalamic nucleus play a role in seizure propagation circuitry and have been described as seizure gating nuclei.
 Inhibition of these nuclei suppresses seizures in various experimental epilepsy models.
 Patients with seizures display some abnormal electrophysiological activity and structural changes like atrophy, altered blood perfusion and metabolism within their basal ganglia.
 Several case reports describe that deep brain stimulation of the subthalamic nucleus has been successful in reducing seizures.
 Other targeted treatment approaches have been limited to experimental settings and included local drug infusions and cell transplantation.

 Tourette syndrome/obsessive–compulsive disorder

 Tourette syndrome is a disorder that is characterized by behavioral and motor tics, OCD and attention deficit hyperactivity disorder (ADHD).
 For this reason, it is commonly believed that pathologies involving limbic, associative and motor circuits of the basal ganglia are likely.
 Since the realization that syndromes such as Tourette syndrome and OCD are caused by dysfunction of the non-motor loops of basal ganglia circuits, new treatments for these disorders, based on treatments originally designed to treat movement disorders are being developed.

+Other regions of the brain including the thalamus and frontal cortex also contribute to Tourettes syndrome.
+Specifically dopamine, is thought to be central to the pathophysiology of Tourette syndrome.
+The basal ganglia are rich in dopamine receptors, and an imbalance in dopamine signaling can be correlated with the onset and severity of tics.